AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/interface.md

 ![Interfaces](../assets/assemblies/interface_variants.png)

-Interfaces act like a small chest that fills itself from and empties to [network storage](../ae2-mechanics/import-export-storage.md) depending on what you set it to keep a stock of in its slots.
+Interfaces act like a small chest and fluid tank that fills itself from and empties to [network storage](../ae2-mechanics/import-export-storage.md) depending on what you set it to keep a stock of in its slots.
 It tries to complete this in a single gametick, so it can fill itself with or empty itself from up to 9 stacks per gametick, making it a fast method of import or export if you have fast item pipes.